Tooth loss: Secondary to disease

 Tooth loss can occur secondary or concomitantly to many diseases.
 Diseases may cause periodontal disease or bone loss to prompt tooth loss.
 Consequently, periodontal disease may cause increased infection, which may predispose a person to other diseases.
 Diseases commonly related to tooth loss include, but are not limited to: cardiovascular disease, cancer, osteoporosis and diabetes mellitus.
 Therefore, it is important to not only maintain good oral hygiene, but also overall good health.

 Missing tooth replacement

 Maximum preservation and protection of natural teeth is best for eating and chewing; however, there are three basic ways to replace a missing tooth or teeth, including a fixed dental bridge, dentures, and dental implants.
 Each alternative has its own benefits and drawbacks.
-It is important to consider a patient's medical, financial, and emotional situation.
-It is recommended that a patient experiencing tooth loss visits a dentist to discuss which replacement method is best suited for their situation.
+The patient's medical, financial, and emotional situation are considered.
 It has been shown that a non-removable replacement, such as a bridge or implant appears to provide patients with the best sense of security and well-being.

 In some cases, small missing areas can be restored by using techniques such as resin boded bridge (acid etch bridge) and maryland bridge.